-“Severity 1” means an error reported which results in the inability of the Client to use the entirety of the Products provided.
-Company will commence work on resolving the deficiency within two (2) hours of verbal or written notification during business hours and will engage staff accordingly until an acceptable resolution is achieved.
+“Severity 1” means an error reported which results in the inability of the Client to use the entirety of the Services provided.
+Company will commence work on resolving the deficiency within two (2) hours of replying to Client’s verbal or written notification during business hours and will engage staff accordingly until an acceptable resolution is achieved.

 SEVERITY 2: Minor Problem